-In this guide, I’ll give you my 10 top things to do in Oahu for first-time visitors.
+In this guide, I’ll give you my 10 top things to do in Oahu.
 I was a bit overwhelmed researching things to do in Hawaii because almost every article I read told me to swim with sharks, surf the Triple Crown (pro surf championship) or take pre-sunrise hikes up steep inclines.
+(In fact, it took me a while to figure out the different names of the Hawaiian islands and which Hawaiian islands to visit.)

 It all sounds admirable and boast-worthy.
 But what if you’re more of a sit on Waikiki beach with a shave ice kind of person?
-Don’t get me wrong; I did some adventurous stuff – I hiked up Diamond Head, and I eventually gathered the nerve for skydiving over the north shore.
+Don’t get me wrong; I did some adventurous stuff – I hiked up Diamond Head and I finally gathered the courage to do a skydive over the north shore.
 Mainly, I focused on seeing the main highlights in Oahu.

 In this post, I’ll share those with you.
 At the bottom, I have an additional list if you want to see more or do more.
 There’s nothing wrong with spending your vacay eating shave-ice.
 I wouldn’t like to share it with a shark anyway.